 Judgement: Arrested the petitioner.
 In addition to this denied bail of the petitioner in GST bogus billing.

-Remarks: Petitioners made false bills and balanced the sum with no real supply of goods.
+Remarks: As per GST landmark judgements, petitioners made false bills and balanced the sum with no real supply of goods.
 Supplies were just shown on paper.
 At the time of assessment, it was discovered that premises were shut for a time of 5 years.
 Furthermore, found that they were evading tax since then.
 So, the GST Department has the ability to arrest the petitioner under Section 69 of the GST Act.

 Case: Powers given on a statutory authority ought to be practised in a proper way.